 Fan trained trees

-Please see our mail order Fruit catalogue for current price details.
-Please contact us for current availability before ordering.
+Please see our Fruit catalogue for further details.
+Please contact us for current price and availability and to place an order.

 A compact, heavy and regular cropping tree, producing excellent cooking cherries,although never sweet enough for dessert.
 The fruits are large, dark red and round.
 Ripens August/September.
 Produces fruit on one year old wood, and subsequently bears fruit only on young shoots.
 Ideal for North walls.